 Q Does my Flooring Installer need to be bonded?

 A A bond will protect the homeowner if the terms of the contract are not met by the Flooring Installer.
 A bond is recommended for any work over $500.
 Make sure that your Flooring Installer's bond is valid and that the bond limit will cover the cost of completing or re-doing the work, before any work begins.

-A Flooring Installer can handle a number of jobs, activities and problems.
+An experienced Flooring Installer can handle a number of jobs, troubleshooting situations and repairs.
 The list below summarizes common Flooring Installation And Services.
 Follow the appropriate links below to learn more about cost, options and quality requirements: